 "Open The Book" first began in 1999 in Bedford when a group of Christians began regular visits to their local primary school using a Bob Hartman Bible Story Book which he originally wrote for his own children and grandchildren.
 This initiative was taken up by others in Gloucestershire in 2001 with 6 teams, which has now risen to 170 teams in 2012.
 The production of the material used has been taken over by the Bible Society and in January 2013 it was recorded that there are 8,439 volunteers nationally going into 1473 primary schools.
 (Open The Book have a very comprehensive web site for further information.)

-For the past 5 years volunteers from St Helen's Church, St Mary's Church, and Bluntisham Baptist Church have taken the gospel into St Helen's Primary School and Earith County Primary School in a child friendly way.
+For over 10 years volunteers from St Helen's Church, St Mary's Church, and Bluntisham Baptist Church have taken the gospel into St Helen's Primary School and Earith County Primary School in a child friendly way.
 The stories are narrated and acted out each week, following the strict rules set out in the guidelines provided.
 Children are encouraged to take part in the short drama's which is great fun and many of the children enjoy the experience enormously.

 We are encouraged in Psalm 78 to 'tell the next generation about our wonderful God so that in turn they will tell the following generations'.
 'Then they will put their trust in God'.
 Hopefully the Team is doing just that.
 If you would like to know more you can contact the team by clicking here